Don Cherry: Opinions on hockey

-In January 2004, on the subject of visors, Cherry claimed on Coach's Corner that visor users have less respect for player safety and attempted to illustrate his claim by saying : "Most of the guys that wear them are Europeans and French guys".
-This statement triggered an investigation by the federal Official Languages Commissioner, and protests by French-Canadians.
-CBC consequently imposed a seven-second delay on Hockey Night in Canada.
-Later on, a study was published that proved Cherry to be half-right: while 50% of Europeans and 40% of French-Canadians wore visors, compared to 22% of North Americans born outside of Quebec, players who wear visors committed proportionately fewer high-sticking penalties than players who do not.
-Cherry returned to the Coach's Corner for the 2005–06 NHL season without the seven-second delay.

 Along similar lines, in 2019 he criticized the Carolina Hurricanes for their on-ice victory celebrations, calling them a "bunch of jerks."
 The Hurricanes adopted "Bunch of Jerks" as a battle cry, even going as far as projecting it on the ice at PNC Arena before and after games.

 Cherry is a staunch supporter of women's hockey, and sledge hockey.
 In 1997, the Canadian women's national ice hockey team paid tribute to the late Rose Cherry.
-Canadian Hockey chairman Bob MacKinnon thanked Cherry stating "The growing popularity of the women's game in our country owes a great deal to Don and Rose Cherry...
+Canadian Hockey chairman Bob MacKinnon thanked Cherry stating "The growing popularity of the women's game in our country owes a great deal to Don and Rose Cherry ...
 Don has been a strong supporter of the female game since the early 1980s and continues to speak out in favour of women's hockey.
 It's a pleasure for me, as chairman of Canadian Hockey, to be a part of this tribute to Rose Cherry, who was a keen supporter of female hockey herself."